Animals, Faith and Creation

 Early in 2018, The Guibord Center entered into a partnership with Animal Defenders International to work together to raise awareness of the plight of wild animals kept in captivity and used for ‘entertainment’ purposes.
 Through this partnership, the short film ANIMA: Animals.
 Faith.
 Compassion. was produced.
 This award-winning film, focusing expressly on the voices of faith leaders, reminds the viewer that animals and all life are sacred and should be treated as such.

-The Animals, Faith, and Creation Initiative is focused on the values that different spiritual traditions teach about our responsibility to care for all Creation and to treat it as sacred gifts.
+The Animals, Faith, and Creation Program is focused on the values that different spiritual traditions teach about our responsibility to care for all Creation and to treat it as sacred gifts.
 In this section, we have included events and presentations that lift the voices and beliefs of our friends and The Guibord Center Advisors.
 We are grateful for their ongoing support and participation in this initiative.